jyourstone/jellyfin-smartplaylist-plugin/README.md

 ### Max Items

 You can optionally set a maximum number of items for your smart playlist.
-This is useful for:
+This is for example useful for:
 - Limiting large playlists to a manageable size
 - Creating "Top 10" or "Best of" style playlists
 - Improving performance for very large libraries

 **Note**: Setting this to unlimited (0) might cause performance issues or even crashes for very large playlists.

+### Max Play Time

+You can optionally set a maximum play time in minutes for your smart playlist.
+This is for example useful for:
+- Creating workout playlists that match your exercise duration
+- Setting up Pomodoro-style work sessions with music
+- Ensuring playlists fit within specific time constraints

+**How it works**: The plugin calculates the total runtime of items in the playlist and stops adding items when the time limit is reached.
+The last item that would exceed the limit is not included, ensuring the playlist stays within your specified duration.

+**Note**: This feature works with all media types (movies, TV shows, music) and uses the actual runtime of each item.
+For music, this means the exact duration of each track.

 ### Rule Logic